Using Official ISC Packages for Kea

 Supported OS Versions

 Please note that we only provide packages for currently supported versions of an operating system.
-When we release a new version of Kea, we evaluate the OSes we support.
+When we release each new version of Kea, we evaluate the OSes we support.
 We add packages for newly released operating system versions as we are able to, and remove packages for operating system versions and Kea versions that become end-of-life.

 A current list of supported systems and their versions can be found in the Kea documentation.)